janpeter19/janpeter19/README.md

   OpenModelica 1.23.1 was used.
 In the fall a subset of GUI for the liquid phase only was validated with Impact 2.1

-  The issue #12561 with the OpenModelica FMUs still remains.
+  The issue #12561 with the OpenModelica FMUs still remains / fixed nighly build 1.25.0-dev 2024-10-02.

   Earlier notes you find [here](https://github.com/janpeter19/References/blob/main/Notes.md).